-How Leonovus 3 works
+How Leonovus 3 offers software-defined object storage

 Our unique enterprise data storage solution decouples and pulls all your data into a secure overlay plane that spans your entire infrastructure.
 All data is encrypted in flight and at rest.
 Bulk and archived data are ‘shredded’ into discrete, encrypted objects that are distributed across a mix of on-premises, cloud and multi-cloud storage — tagged, classified and blockchain-secured for an immutable chain of evidence.